princemayah/Excel-Modules/README.md

 - **Module 2**: Klapore Engineering
 - **Module 3**: Manola Department Stores

-Discover the power of Excel and unlock its potential by delving into the details of each module below.

 ## Features
 These modules use a comprehensive set of features, including: